Meet the NEWTON alumni who’ve been featured in the Forbes 30 under 30

 Petr Hobža and his brother are continuing a thirty-year family tradition of making fried potatoes in Strážnice, in Moravia.
 Petr studied Global Business and Management at NEWTON before working his way up within the company to become Sales Director.
 The Hobža’s family name and original recipe means they have a secure market position within the country, but they have also been able to expand by exporting to other parts of the world including Japan and America.

 "My success is due to honest work and patience.
-My parents gave me this business opportunity and with it comes responsibilities that I had to learn to bear.
+My parents gave me this business opportunity and with it come responsibilities that I had to learn to bear.
 I would advise young entrepreneurs to work hard and above all be patient.
 After all, they didn't build Rome in a day," says Petr.